digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

 Composability
 =============

-In this tutorial, you will learn how to build workflows that span several Canton domains.
+In this tutorial, you will learn how to build workflows that span several Canton synchronization (sync) domains.
-Composability turns those several Canton domains into one conceptual ledger at the application level.
+Composability turns those several Canton sync domains into one conceptual ledger at the application level.

 The tutorial assumes the following prerequisites: